Planetside Full Archives

 Fine Weather, Isn’t It?

 by Tochi Onyebuchi Editor’s note: This article originally appeared in The SFWA Bulletin #215.
 What about the serial killers?
-What about the rapists? asks the…
+What about the rapists? asks the skeptic in the face of the prison abolitionist.
+What about the violent crime and the…

 SFWA Market Report For December